 Initial Assessment (1 hr) – £60

-Appointments are available on Monday afternoons and evenings, and Friday afternoons.
+Appointments are available on Monday afternoons and evenings, Wednesday mornings and evenings and Friday afternoons.
 Please book appointment directly with Kate (contact details below).

 Our Art Therapist